spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 Next, create a cluster profile with the core infrastructure layers and a manifest of a sample application, [Hello Universe](https://github.com/spectrocloud/hello-universe#hello-universe).
-Navigate to the left **Main Menu** and select **Profile**.
+Navigate to the left **Main Menu** and select **Profiles**.
 Click on the **Add Cluster Profile** button, and fill out the required input fields.
 The cluster profile wizard contains the following sections.
 <br />

 ### Basic Information